jetbrains-academy/sql-course/Lesson5/task1/task.md

 ```

 Even if the expression is just a constant, with the same value for any row in the `FROM-WHERE` output, `COUNT` will
 count it as many times as it appears.
-One may think that it doesn't matter what expression is used in `COUNT`,
+One may think that it doesn't matter what expression is used in `COUNT`, however, there are some subtle details which
-however, there are some subtle details which we should be aware of.
+we should be aware of.
+Keep on reading!

 ### Handling of NULL values